-Changing lives through music!
+Changing lives through music and art!

 We aim to provide accessible music therapy programs, art therapy programs, and music tuition for people of all ages and abilities.